fabriziocucci/git-bash-for-mac/README.md

-# Why the fork?

-This fork addresses the fact that the original repo doesn't work for `zsh`.
-From macOS 10.15 Catalina the default shell is `zsh`, and this fork adds configuration to get that lovely Git Bash feeling in the `zsh` shell.

 # Git Bash for Mac

 Did you (finally) migrate from Windows to Mac and the only thing you miss is the lovely Git Bash?
 You have no idea what the Git Bash is (or Windows for that matters) and yet you really want to improve your Git experience on Mac?

 Here it comes the *Git Bash for Mac*: a nice `Terminal` customisation that always shows you the branch you are on, powered by a tab-based autocompletion for all of Git’s subcommands, command-line parameters, and remotes and ref names.
+It attaches to `bash` and `zsh`.

 ![git-bash-for-mac](./images/screenshot.png "Git Bash for Mac")